Breast milk - Breastfeeding

 We’re answering your most commonly asked questions about breastfeeding for trans and non-binary parents

-No matter your gender identity, we are here to support you in reaching your breastfeeding or chestfeeding—a term for those nursing without breasts—goals.
-To dispel common myths and misconceptions, we answered your most pressing questions about the trans and non-binary breastfeeding experience and shared some of our favorite resources.
+We believe everyone deserves support with their breastfeeding and chestfeeding goals.
+To dispel common myths and misconceptions, we’ve answered your most pressing questions about the trans and non-binary breastfeeding experience and shared some of our favorite resources.

 Can I breastfeed if I’ve never given birth?

 Yes!
 You do not need to have given birth to be able to breastfeed.
 Many parents who adopt or are in a same-sex relationship where they are a non-gestational parent can successfully induce lactation.
-Because parents who haven’t given birth do not have pregnancy hormones to stimulate their milk production, they often need more information and support to make breastfeeding a reality.
-This can be in the form of nursing supplementers, medication, breast stimulation with a breast pump or other device and through hormone treatments.
-La Leche League has a great resource on breastfeeding without giving birth
+Because parents who haven’t given birth do not have pregnancy hormones to stimulate their milk production, they need to take additional steps if they want to breastfeed.
+Protocols for inducing lactation may include nursing supplementation devices, medication, breast pumps, and/or hormone treatments. *It is very important that you work closely with your physician and an experienced International Board Certified Lactation Consultant (IBCLC) if you would like to induce lactation.

 Can I breastfeed if I was assigned male at birth?

-Yes, you can.
-You don’t have to have ovaries or a uterus to breastfeed.
+It is possible for people who were assigned male at birth to breastfeed/chestfeed.
 The hormones responsible for milk production (prolactin) and milk ejection (oxytocin) are released from the pituitary gland at the base of both the male and female brain.
-Some trans women and non-binary parents have a full milk supply.
-We recommend connecting with your healthcare provider about the best path forward considering your body and health.
-You can read a case study of induced lactation in a trans woman here.
+Although some trans women and non-binary parents are able to establish milk supplies, the amount of milk produced can vary.

 How do I induce lactation?